✨ Get to know Boldin’s AI Planner Assistant

 Pay particular attention to:

 You may want to call your doctors’ offices and ask to speak with the billing department.
-They should be able to tell you which plans they will be accepted in 2025.
+They should be able to tell you which plans they will be accepting in 2026.
 If they are dropping your existing plan, then you will want to see if any of the other plans are affordable for you.

 Even if your existing plan works well for you, you should still shop around to see if there is a more cost-effective option.